Garathd/vidx-video-sharing/README.md

 - As a user I want to see if I have already voted on a video
 - As a user I want to be able to log out of my account

+### Important UX Notes

+The All Videos page is based on Facebooks feed.
+Users can't view their own videos on the All Videos page.
+Other users can see original videos of said user but not reposted(saved) videos.

+Another thing which is by design is that it's completely up to a user to be able to post as many videos of the same thing that they want because that is their choice.
+So for example if a user was to spam the All Videos section with the same video post then it's up to the other users to down vote the video until it gets deleted.
+In future features of this application I will include a "report a user".
+The report feature will delete a user and all their videos if they get reported 3 times.
+This is also mentioned in my future features section.

+I want this site to be self moderating where it's up to users what stays or what goes.
+Basically as the designer it's my way of not having any responsibilty what so ever of the content of this application.
+This application is basically a trial run and prototype of a future project that I want to create.
+This application will hopefully help me understand what my future project needs or doesn't need.

+The way my authentication works is with a global variable that holds the username.
+If this variable life cyle is up then the application hits an exception and users are redirected back to the login screen.
+This is trying to imitate a session.
+In my app I have exceptions that catch all.
+I know this isn't exactly the best practise but my reasoning behind it is that I want to make the UX work as seamlessly in order to provide a smooth user experience.
+I plan to add more specific error handling in the future.

 ## Design